-The IRPhE Project is patterned after the International Criticality Safety Benchmark Evaluation Project (ICSBEP).
-It closely co-ordinates with the ICSBEP to avoid duplication of efforts and publication of conflicting information.
+The 2019 edition contains data from 166 different experimental series that were performed at 56 different nuclear facilities.
+Some 162 of the 166 evaluations are published as approved benchmarks.
+The remaining four evaluations are published as draft documents only.
+All draft documents were reviewed by the International Reactor Physics Evaluation (IRPhE) Technical Review Group (TRG).
+Example calculations are presented; however, these calculations do not constitute validation or endorsement of the codes or cross section data.
+The IRPhE project is patterned after the International Criticality Safety Benchmark Evaluation Project (ICSBEP) and is closely co-ordinated with the ICSBEP.
 Some benchmark data are applicable to both nuclear criticality safety and reactor physics technology.
-Some have already been evaluated and published by the ICSBEP, but have been extended to include other types of measurements in addition to the critical configuration.
+Some have already been evaluated and published by the ICSBEP, but have been extended to include other types of measurements besides the critical configuration.

 Comments (recommendations, additions, deletions and corrections), which may be of use in improving this handbook, should be addressed to:

 John D. Bess